Red meat, anaemia, skin laxity and cellulite

 In the last half a century we all grew up being brainwashed:

-• By some unexplained hatred of certain “nutritionists” and “naturopaths” against protein because apparently “you don’t need much protein” or because protein stops your body from being “alkaline”.
+By some unexplained hatred of certain “dietitians” “nutritionists” and “naturopaths” against protein because apparently “you don’t need much protein” or because “protein stops your body from being alkaline” or "because “protein is bad for your kidneys”.
 These are the same people who advocate to also abandon dairy products and expect the population to get all its calcium from anchovies and kale.
 Oh well…

 As a result cellulite, skin laxity - and also anaemia - have shot up, especially among women, who tend to be more health conscious.

-Sure, if you routinely eat cuts of meat with 50% fat (as in pork belly) and/or fry or heavily char your meat, yes, you will develop cellulite and, in time, heart disease and cancer etc, due to either calorie load and/or the toxic byproducts from high temperature cooking.
+Sure, if you routinely eat cuts of meat with 50% fat (as in pork belly) and/or fry or heavily char your meat, yes, you will develop cellulite and, in time, heart disease and cancer etc, due to either calorie load, high saturated fat and/or the toxic byproducts from high temperature cooking.

 Most of our female clients presenting at the clinic with skin laxity and cellulite avoid meat completely or to a large extent.
 Sure, they eat instead A LITTLE BIT of chicken, fish, dairy and eggs but definitely not enough.

 However, skin is made of protein: collagen and elastin are proteins.
 Blood vessels are also largely made of protein.
-The result, in combination with lack of exercise, is skin laxity, poor circulation and water retention, all leading to cellulite.
+The result of all this protein avoidance, in combination with lack of exercise, is skin laxity, poor circulation and water retention, all leading to cellulite.

 Red meat avoidance and anemia